-Research conducted by some researches for the last seventeen years from 2001 to 2018 resulted in a suggestion to carry out, namely the necessity for learning activity which is able to train students' metacognitive skill for them to succeed in their academic field, to be able to adapt to a new environment, and to be able to face the rapidly increasing world's development.
+Research conducted by some researches for the last seventeen years from 2001 to 2018 resulted in a suggestion to carry out, namely the necessity for learning activity which is able to the total and to be able to adapt to a new environment, and to be able to face the rapidly increasing world's development.
 One of the possibly implemented learning strategies to train students' metacognitive skill is investigation-based learning namely inquiry-based learning.